egorakulov/games/README.md

 Controls:

+- WASD to move
-WASD to move, J to highlight the next square, K to place log in water, L to pick up log from water
+- J to highlight the next square
+- K to place log in water, L to pick up log from water

+---

 #### Game of Life